- [1929-1931 Hellschreibers]

 - Hell page-printer Blattschreiber "P", industrialized by Siemens-Halske as model 9 T empf 1b

 Rudolf Hell's first Hellschreiber prototypes used electro-chemical printing, without a spinning helix.
+Electrochemical telegraphy printing on paper tape dates back to the early 1800s (von Sömmering, Germany), which was improved upon several decades later (e.g., Alexander Bain, ref.
+1G).
 The paper tape was impregnated with yellowish potassium ferrocyanide (prussiate of potash, "gelbes Blutlaugensaltz").
+Sometimes ammonium nitrate was added as a deliquescent (to keep the paper damp).
 The tape had to be moist, so as to be conductive to electrical current.
 Passing current through the salt solution caused it to change color, by decomposing it into a compound called Prussian Blue ("preußisch Blau", "Berlin Blau").
+Heating the compound (or adding acid) causes toxic cyanide to be released.

 Prussian Blue dye was used since the early 1700s, including for dyeing the cloth used for the uniforms of the Prussian military - hence its name.
 It is also gave its characteristic color to "blueprints": copies of technical drawings, based on a photochemical process involving Prussian Blue, widely used in the decades preceding the modern photocopier.